 Skip links

-The Difference Between Custody and Guardianship
+The Difference Between Guardianship vs. Custody

 The Maryland Uniform Child Custody Jurisdiction and Enforcement Act defines several types of guardianship for both adults and minors.
 While guardianship and custody are similar, and even mistakenly used interchangeably when discussing child custody and visitation, there is a big difference between the two.
 In the realm of estate planning, the differences are subtle, yet profound.
+If you’re facing issues with guardianship vs custody in Maryland, contact Frame & Frame Attorneys at Law today at 410-255-0373 to schedule an initial consultation.

 Custodial Powers